Father John Broderick

 Summary of Sexual Abuse Allegations against Father John Broderick:

-In 2008, Father John Broderick was arrested in Nicolville, New York (part of the Diocese of Albany) and charged with abuse of 4 children from one family in 2007.
-Broderick, a priest with the Diocese of Syracuse, spent one weekend a month with the family, who lived in rural western Montgomery County, from December 2006 to May 2007.
+Father John Broderick was not a Diocese of Scranton priest.
+He was ordained in the Diocese of Syracuse in 1989.
+According to media reports, in 2008, he was arrested in Nicolville, New York (part of the Diocese of Albany) and charged with abuse of four children from one family in 2007.
+Broderick spent one weekend a month with the family, who lived in rural western Montgomery County, from December 2006 to May 2007.